Abbas4tech/GhostMsg/README.md

 3. **NextAuth Secret**: Generate a secure random string for NextAuth.js (can use `openssl rand -base64 32`).

 4. **Google AI Studio Secret**: Get your API key from [Google AI Studio](https://makersuite.google.com/).

+5. **Google Cloud Console**: Get you Client ID and Client for OAuth

 ## Installation